benharold/angular-haversine/README.md

 ## Testing

-To run the unit tests, clone the repository and install dependencies:
+I've tested this module against AngularJS 1.2 and 1.3.
+To run the unit tests, clone the repository and install the dependencies:

     git clone https://github.com/benharold/angular-haversine.git /path/to/destination
     cd /path/to/destination && npm install && bower install

+Notice that I have the `osx` reporter enabled, so if you're on linux or Windows I assume you'll have to disable it.
+Now you can run `karma`:

     karma start

-Notice that I have the `osx` reporter enabled, so if you're on linux or Windows I assume you'll have to disable it.

 -
 [MIT License](http://opensource.org/licenses/MIT)